Flu shots now available — walk-ins welcome

 How Pediatric Compounding Works

-- Flavoring: We can significantly mask bitter tastes with child-friendly flavors like grape, bubblegum, cherry, or marshmallow, turning a daily fight into something they don't mind taking.
+• Flavoring: We can significantly mask bitter tastes with child-friendly flavors like grape, bubblegum, cherry, or marshmallow, helping make daily medication easier to manage.

 Do I Need a Special Prescription?

 Yes, just like a standard prescription, your pediatrician or family doctor needs to write an order for the compounded medication.
-Many doctors in Edmonton are highly familiar with writing compounding prescriptions when standard options fail.
+Many doctors in Edmonton are familiar with writing compounding prescriptions when standard options are not suitable.

-At Village IDA, our compounding team collaborates directly with local pediatricians to find the perfect formulation for your child.
-Never force a pill again.
+At Village IDA, our compounding team collaborates directly with pediatricians and family doctors to find a formulation that is easier and safer for your child to take.